libp2p/rust-libp2p/examples/dcutr/README.md

 ## Description

-The "Direct Connection Upgrade through Relay" (DCUTR) protocol allows peers in a peer-to-peer network to establish direct connections with each other, bypassing the need for relays and signaling servers.
+The "Direct Connection Upgrade through Relay" (DCUTR) protocol allows peers in a peer-to-peer network to establish direct connections with each other.
 This example provides a basic usage of this protocol in **libp2p**.

 ## Usage
 To run the example, follow these steps: